 Heather D. Curtis

 After months of anticipation, the July 1897 edition of Cosmopolitan illustrated monthly, one of the most popular general-interest periodicals in the United States, printed the first installment of a report by the magazine’s “special commissioner to India,” Julian Hawthorne.
-Hired to “seriously investigate … rumors of famine and plague” in the British colony from the perspective of an impartial “eye-witness,” the journalist departed on “this dangerous mission” in early February.
+Hired to “seriously investigate . . . rumors of famine and plague” in the British colony from the perspective of an impartial eye-witness, the journalist departed on “this dangerous mission” in early February.
 During his three-month sojourn in the subcontinent, Hawthorne encountered “the saddest and grimmest spectacles known to modern times” – ghastly sights of starvation and disease that defied adequate description.
 “I can never bring home livingly to others the truth and horror of them,” he confessed.
 While editor John Brisben Walker had hoped Hawthorne’s “clever literary style” would “enable readers of The Cosmopolitan to see through his eyes,” he agreed in his prefatory note to the series that the author’s words alone were not enough to convey the “inconceivable conditions” of famine-stricken India.
 Fortunately, Walker wrote, Hawthorne had documented his account with images that brought the dreadful realities of pestilence and pain “vividly to our understandings.”
 In the photographs illustrating Hawthorne’s reports, the editor averred, “there is told a story of human misery and suffering beyond which nothing more terrible can be pictured.”

 The images of plague victims, corpses ready for cremation, destitute families at the poorhouse, and “half-naked, wasted creatures” consisting of nothing but “bone and sinew” that supplemented Hawthorne’s articles moved viewers to send “many letters of generous appreciation, accompanied often by contributions of money for the immediate relief of suffering.”
 This outpouring of “truly Christian” charity surprised Hawthorne.
 Although he deduced that “fancy pictures” might arouse the feelings of his readers, the writer remained skeptical that images could fully bridge the expanses of space and cultural difference separating starving India from prosperous America.
-Throughout his report, Hawthorne expressed doubts about his fellow citizens’ ability to grasp “the immensity of [the] disaster” unfolding on the other side of the globe, let alone to respond with heart-felt empathy and financial aid.
+Throughout his report, Hawthorne expressed doubts about his fellow citizens’ ability to grasp “the immensity of [the] disaster” unfolding on the other side of the globe, let alone to respond with heartfelt empathy and financial aid.
 “It is easy to pity and help the disaster of your neighbor across the street,” he observed, “but to pity with something more than words the calamities of those whom we shall never see; whose ways and habitation are alien and remote; to come with tears in the eyes and purse in hand to succor them – there is something divine in that.”